-0 point by adroot1 2 days ago | flag | hide | 0 comments
+0 point by adroot1 2 months ago | flag | hide | 0 comments

 Layman Summary: The world is running out of space to store data.
 While everyday storage like Solid-State Drives (SSDs) are incredibly fast, they only last about a decade and consume a lot of electricity.
 To solve the problem of "cold data"—information we need to keep forever but rarely access—scientists are looking at two radical solutions: storing data in human DNA, and etching microscopic QR codes into ultra-durable glass and ceramic plates.
 DNA can hold an almost unimaginable amount of information in a tiny drop, but writing and reading that data is currently very slow and wildly expensive.
 On the other hand, the new microscopic QR codes, pioneered by TU Wien and Cerabyte, are etched by lasers into ceramic plates that can survive extreme temperatures and last for thousands of years without needing any power.
 While they aren't as fast as your laptop's SSD, they are much faster and more durable than the magnetic tape that data centers currently use for archiving.
 If commercialized successfully by 2030, this ceramic storage could drastically cut the cost and environmental impact of preserving humanity's digital history.